ZoeyOneOhOne/React-DOH-Template/README.md

 To install this template all you need to do is clone the repository and then in a terminal type: 'npm install'.

-Once the install is finished type: 'yarn start' to get going.
+Once the install is finished type: ''''yarn start'''' to get going.

 ## Available Scripts